Straw Bale Structures in High Rain Environments

 Leaks...

 A detail often overlooked when building a straw bale house is the placement of waterproofing material on top of the bale wall, just below the roof framing.
 The idea behind waterproofing this area is that if the roof ever leaks, the water will run down the rafters and into the bales from above.
-With the waterproof membrane in place, the water cannot enter the bales and will instead be directed away from the bales and into the plaster.
+With the waterproof membrane in place, the water cannot enter the bales; instead, it will be directed away from the bales and into the plaster.

-When it hits the plaster, a wet mark will eventually alert you of the leak, at which point you can begin the investigation.
-Without such warning, the water will be absorbed by the sponge-like bales until it is too late and the damage is done.
+When it hits the plaster, a wet mark eventually alerts you of the leak, at which point you can begin the investigation.
+Without such warning, the sponge-like bales absorb the water until it is too late, and the damage is done.

 Humidity